RonenNess/sini/README.md

 MyPoint point = ini.GetCustomType("section1", "point_value", new MyPoint());
 ```

-Note that if you get exception inside your parsing method, SINI will capture it and raise a `FormatException` instead, which is the exception you get on any invalid format.
+Note that if you get an exception inside your parser method, SINI will capture it and raise a `FormatException` instead, which is the exception you get on any invalid format.

-Once you register a custom parsers, you can use this new type freely when converting INI to Objects with the `ToObject()` API.

 ## INI to Object

 C# have a wonderful functionality to convert XML files into object instances.
-If you don't know about it, go look it up now, it's extremely useful.
+If you didn't know about it, [check it out](https://docs.microsoft.com/en-us/dotnet/api/system.xml.serialization.xmlserializer?view=netcore-3.1) now - it's extremely useful.

-SINI provides a similar ability, but with INI files.
+SINI provides a similar functionality, but with INI files instead.
 For example, lets say you have the following object:

 ```cs
 public class MyObj